 Moisturising on a regular basis is hugely important for protecting your skin from harm, particularly during the colder months or in areas with low humidity.
 There’s a lot written about proper moisturising, but it doesn’t need to be very complicated — it’s just a matter of habit.

 Particularly if you’re using a simple moisturiser, it can be very useful to carry some around with you so you can apply more if the need arises.
+If you suffer with eczema of the scalp, take a look at our guide on how to moisturise your scalp.

 While you can try to keep the fabric of your clothing away from your patches of eczema, it isn’t very practical to walk around intermittently adjusting your sleeves.
 It’s far better to wear items of clothing that won’t irritate or damage your skin.